 PRCF forest habitat restoration activities are carried out at sites that have suffered forest degradation due to their previous conversion into agriculture or because of fire and natural disasters.
 Forest restoration measures are primarily used at sites where the original natural habitat is desired to support conservation of endangered species populations, such as the critically endangered Eastern Black-crested Gibbon in Vietnam.
-A variety of restoration techniques are used, depending of the condition of the forest land, state of prevailing vegetation, and the cause of habitat degradation.
-The most used techniques include natural regeneration, assisted natural regeneration, enrichment planting, and afforestation with native tree species.
+A variety of forest restoration techniques are used, depending of the present condition of the forest land, state of prevailing vegetation, and the cause of habitat degradation.
+The most used techniques include natural regeneration, assisted natural regeneration, enrichment or understory planting, and afforestation with native tree species.

-Many of the areas we work in on forest rehabilitation retain the potential to regenerate their original forest conditions by just allowing natural regeneration to take place over time.
-This can be a lengthy process, but the approach is as simple and entails just protecting the areas from further anthropogenic disturbance and allowing natural regeneration to take place at its own pace.
+Many of the areas we work in on forest rehabilitation retain the potential to regenerate their original forest conditions by just preventing disturbance and leaving natural regeneration to take place over time.
+This can be a lengthy process, but the approach is simple, inexpensive, and entails just protecting the areas from further anthropogenic disturbance and allowing natural regeneration to take place at its own pace.
 Natural regeneration is the primary measure when degraded areas in need of restoration are inside core strictly protected zones of conservation areas.

 Assisted natural regeneration

 When needed and desired, we enhance and accelerate natural regeneration by providing assistance to surfacing seedlings, saplings, and poles of desired species.
 This is often done by clearing grass and weeds surrounding the stems of denied native trees and plants, and by liberating poles of desired species from vines and other climbers.